Aspirin is a nonsteroidal anti-inflammatory drug (NSAID) used to relieve mild to moderate aches and pains, swelling, and fever.

-Other medicines may be given through a vein, including potassium salt and sodium bicarbonate, which helps the body remove aspirin that has already been digested.
+Other medicines may be given through a vein, including potassium salt and sodium bicarbonate, which helps the body remove aspirin that has already been absorbed.

-Very rarely, a breathing machine may be needed.
-But many poisoning experts think this causes more harm than good, so it is only used as a very last resort.
+In rare cases, a breathing machine may be needed.
+Many poisoning experts think this causes more harm than good, so it is only used as a very last resort.

 If treatment is delayed or the overdose is large enough, symptoms will continue to get worse.
 Breathing becomes extremely fast or may stop.
 Seizures, high fevers, or death may occur.